Solo Vocal

 It Nests Within Each Cell

-This song was written for my daughter’s wedding.
-It’s a setting of a poem by May Swenson: Love is little, and not loud, It nests within each cell, It cannot be split.
+This song celebrates the wedding of Helen Stuhr-Rommereim and Michael Schapira on July 13, 2019.
+The text is by May Swenson: Love is little, and not loud, It nests within each cell, It cannot be split.
 It is a ray, a seed, a note a word, A secret motion of our air and blood.
 It is not alien, it is near, Our very skin, A sheath to keep us pure of fear.

 Rings of Birch Bark

-A setting of “Love Song 2” by A. R. Ammons, a poem that contemplates the life cycle, and the way in which, at our death, the physical material of our bodies will enter into the surrounding nature, and, in the longest of terms, be swallowed up in a star.
-The metaphor of rings of birch bark, which remain after the wood of the tree has dissolved away, stands for a love that carries on after death.
+In his poem titled “Love Song 2,” A. R. Ammons contemplates the way in which our physical bodies dissolve into the cosmos, leaving behind only the slightest vestiges of our lives.
+When the wood decays, the rings of birchbark stay in place as a reminder of the tree’s presence, just as the song persists beyond death as a trace of the poet’s love.
 Rings of birch bark stand in the woods still circling the nearly vanished log: After we are gone to pass through log and star these white songs will hug us together in the woods of some lover’s head.

 Time and Wind

-This is a setting of passages from James Joyce's Ulysses for soprano and string quartet.
-The string quartet plays mostly natural harmonics for a calm, crystalline effect. text: These heavy sands are language time and wind have silted here. . . . tranquil brightness . . . form of forms . . tranquility vast, candescent . . . . . . form of forms
+The text of this piece consists of a few disconnected fragments from the first chapter of James Joyce’s Ulysses that are placed together in a collage-like arrangement.
+These non sequiturs enter inexplicably into the main character Stephen Dedalus’s stream of thought.
+Without spelling things out, they point toward an awareness of deep time, and they allude to a certain guiding intelligence in nature. text: These heavy sands are language time and wind have silted here. . . . tranquil brightness . . . form of forms . . tranquility vast, candescent . . . . . . form of forms